aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ## Create AWS Service Catalog portfolio and product based on Terraform
--

 1. Navigate to the S3 [console](https://console.aws.amazon.com/s3/).
 2. Choose the **terraform-config-[YOUR-ACCOUNT-ID]** bucket
 3. Choose **Upload**
-4. use the file explorer opened earlier to open the **ServiceCatalogSamples** dirtory
+4. use the file explorer opened earlier to open the **ServiceCatalogSamples** folder
 5. Select and drag over the following files
 - sc-sample-lamp.json
 - sc-sample-lamp.tf